VARK and Validity

 VARK Type Two

-This means, for example, that there is some Visual in several profiles – it is evident in the three single Visual preferences Mild, Strong and Very Strong, and in partnership with other modes in VA, VR, VK, VAR, VAK, VRK and in VARK.
+This table shows that there is some Visual in several profiles – it is evident in the three single Visual preferences Mild, Strong and Very Strong, and in partnership with other modes in VA, VR, VK, VAR, VAK, VRK and in the three VARK types.
 Each mode is therefore represented in 10 different profiles, seven of which are overlapping with other modes.
-Note those with a Multimodal set of preferences total 64.6%.
+Those with a Multimodal set of preferences total 63.7%.

 SO WHAT IS NORMAL?

-The above statistical nicety may be an interesting phenomena but it is a contestable hypothesis.
+The above statistical nicety may be an interesting phenomena but it is derived from a very contestable hypothesis.

-The content validity of VARK is the best source for resolving the argument about what is normal (see above).
-The strength of VARK is that its questions and options are drawn from real life learning situations and that people identify with the results that they receive.
+The content or face validity of VARK is the best source for resolving the argument about what is normal (see above).
+The strength of VARK is that the questions and options are drawn from real-life, learning situations and that people identify with the scores and Profile description that they receive.
 That is VARK’s strength.
-If a large proportion of people found that the questionnaire gave them results different from their own perceptions, or the perceptions of those close to them, that would be a reason to re-examine or reject some questions or the questionnaire.
+If a large proportion of people found that the questionnaire gave them results different from their own perceptions, or the perceptions of those close to them, that would be a reason to re-examine or reject some questions, or the whole questionnaire.
 The strength of VARK is shown by the increasing number of respondents who use it and who comment on its usefulness, and, the percentage of respondents who indicate that their VARK results match what they perceive as their learning preferences.
-In January to end March 2017 this “Match” statistic was 69.7% of respondents who answered that question (n=65449) and the “No Match” was 3.9%.
-The remaining respondents (26.4%) chose “Don’t Know” and of that group, 66% were aged 12-25 years of age.
+In June to the end of December, 2017 this “Match” statistic was 69.5% of respondents who answered that question (n=100902) and the “No Match” was 4.0%.
+The remaining respondents (26.5%) chose “Don’t Know” and of that group, 72% were aged 12-25 years of age.
 It is not surprising that the younger respondents say that they don’t know how they learn?
+Of the “No Match” group 71.4 were in that same younger age group.

-If we really wanted to balance the results for V, A, R and K we should search for, or create a number of additional questions so that V, K and A are the dominant options more often!
-In our five-yearly reviews of the questionnaire (last completed in October 2014) although we altered some questions, not much changed!
+If we wanted to balance the results for V, A, R and K we should search for, or create a number of additional questions so that V, K and A are the dominant options more often!
+In our five-yearly reviews of the questionnaire (last completed in October 2017 although we changed some questions, not much altered!
 As a consequence there is no distinctive distribution of VARK scores and no typical VARK profile for the general population.
-What we can state is that the average scores for each mode (V, A, R and K) are 5.7, 6.8, 6.3 and 7.6.
-The graph below, for the respondents in January to March, 2015, shows the proportions for the major profiles.
+What we can state is that the average scores for each mode (V, A, R and K) are 5.6, 6.6, 6.1 and 7.3.
+The graph below, for the respondents from June to December, 2017, shows the proportions for the major profiles.

 REDUCING THE COMPLEXITY

-It may be useful to identify the dimensions of VARK reduced to only four modes.
-This can be done in two ways shown in the graph that follows and in Table Four below.
-For the graph, we have collected all those who have some Visual preference, all those with some Aural preference, some Read/write preference and some Kinesthetic preference.
-For each of these we have shown those who have a single preference and in the next sections of the bars those who have some of each preference in a bimodal profile and finally all those who have some of that preference in a trimodal profile.
-Those who have some of each preference in a four-part VARK profile have been omitted as that would only add equal weight and no distinction to each of the bars.
+It may be useful to identify the statistics for VARK data by artificially reducing them to four modes.
+But, a warning, that maybe interesting but is statically unsound because it involves double-counting.
+For the graph, we have collected data from those who have some Visual preference, all those with some Aural preference, some Read/write preference and those who have some Kinesthetic preference.
+For each of these we have shown those who have a single preference and in the next vertical column of the bars those who have some of each preference in bimodal profile and finally all those who have some of that preference in a trimodal profile.
+Those who have some of each preference in a four-part VARK profile have been omitted as that would only add the same equal data and make no distinction to each of the bars.

-To interpret the graph, for the 1 respondents in January-March 2017, 37.8% of those respondents had Kinesthetic as some part of the description of their profiles i.e. they either had a Kinesthetic single preference from the VARK algorithm or Kinesthetic was part of their bimodal or trimodal profiles viz.
+To interpret the graph, for the respondents in the June to December, 2017, data, 37.5% of those respondents had Kinesthetic as some part of the description of their profiles i.e. they either had a Kinesthetic single preference from the VARK algorithm or Kinesthetic was part of their bimodal or trimodal profiles viz.
 AK, RK, VK, VAK, ARK or VRK.

-TABLE FOUR: Groups and the percentage of V, A, R and K Options Chosen.
-January to March 2016.
+TABLE FOUR: Groups and the percentage of the V, A, R and K. Options Chosen.
+June to December 2017.

-This table has the percentages for the total number of options chosen for various populations.
-For example, 41397 Females, chose 22.3% of their options from the Visual choices, 24.3% from the Aural options, etc.
+This table has the percentages for the total number of options chosen for each of the four modes for various populations.
+The four statistics will sum to 100%.
+For example, 62113 Females, chose 22.3% of their options from the Visual choices, 24.6% from the Aural options, etc.

 |Age under 18||22.9||25.0||23.1||29.0||11946|